Category: History

 The Evolved Man of the Week: Dr. Howard Stevenson

 Welcome to the Evolving Man Project’s “Evolved Man of the Week” profile.
-Each week, we will highlight an individual who embodies what it means to be an evolved, famous, and non-famous man.
+Each week, we will highlight an individual who embodies what it means to be an evolved person, famous and non-famous alike.
 The world needs to know their stories and deeds.
-This week’s honor goes to clinical psychologist, professor, and overall leader in racial equity and…
+This week’s honor goes to clinical psychologist, professor, and overall leader in racial equity…

 -